 I am a huge fan of road trips.
 Let’s start with that statement!
 I really enjoy the different scenes and images and emotions that a road trip can offer you.
 And another plus is that you plan your own and unique route based on your needs and most importantly, on your mood!!

-If are you thinking to have a road trip in Greece, I have attempted to drive through the majority of the mainland in Greece in 11 days!
+If are you thinking to have a road trip to Greece, I have attempted to drive through the majority of the mainland in Greece in 11 days!
 It was an amazing experience and I totally recommend to anyone that likes an adventure to select a route and make it happen!!
 Also, I have created a FB page (here) that you can find information about planning and getting ideas for your trip

 So, before recommending some routes, let us provide with some tips that will help to prepare for the road trip.

 - Renting a car is quite easy in Greece and normally most of the companies provide unlimited km.

 - Decide how many hours do you want to drive a very time.
 You could also have 1 or 2 rest days, just to relax!

 - When I design the route I just make 3 categories based on the time I have.
 The 1st category is if you have a very limited time to spend, the 2nd if you have a little bit more and the 3rd in case that we have plenty of time and we want to go a little bit off track!

 I selected the best routes, I recommend places and beaches, and I also have included some maps with the specific routes!

 Peloponnese is one amazing place, with many contrasts, It has a beautiful mainland with mountains, rivers, waterfall, gorges and even ski centres!
 But also has an amazing coast with nice beaches and great history!

 1rdcategory: Epidavros theatre – Nafplio – Mycenae and Tiryns – Mystras –Areopoli- Methoni- Archaia Olympia